RV21RANA/web-dev-quiz-app/README.md

 - Opted to keep as many elements on the page as static as possible to reduce visual confusion

 ### Future Features and Improvements
-- Randomized question order
+- ~~Randomized question order~~
-    - I'll probably initialize a copy of the original questions array using .map() to randomize it
-- Randomized answer order
+- ~~Randomized answer order~~
 - 'Learn more' link provided on wrong answers
-- Additional quiz libraries for study, with a way to switch between them
+- ~~Additional quiz libraries for study, with a way to switch between them~~
-- Fix the question section so that it doesn't reposition when the feedback view is rendered
+- ~~Fix the question section so that it doesn't reposition when the feedback view is rendered~~

 ### Todo-list
-1. Create a function that assembles an array of wrong answers
+1. ~~Create a function that assembles an array of wrong answers~~
-2. Make the renderQuestions grab 2 random elements from the wrongAnswers array
+2. ~~Make the renderQuestions grab 2 random elements from the wrongAnswers array~~
-    1. Check that the randomly selected elements do not have the same string value as the real answer
+    1. ~~Check that the randomly selected elements do not have the same string value as the real answer~~